List of Star Trek regions of space: Neutral Zone

 In the Star Trek universe, a neutral zone is a sort of "buffer zone" between the territories of two different powers; if either party enters a neutral zone, it is considered an aggressive move (usually an act of war).
 In the course of the various series, the Federation develops two neutral zones: One with the Klingon Empire and one with the Romulan Star Empire; the generic term "the Neutral Zone" usually refers to the Romulan Neutral Zone.
 Also, a neutral zone in all but name exists between the Federation and the Cardassians.

 Cardassian Demilitarized Zone

 There is a Federation-Cardassian demilitarized zone created at the end of hostilities between the two powers in the mid-24th century.
-The peace treaty ending the war and subsequent border adjustments result in several Federation worlds within the zone being ceded to the Cardassians.
+The peace treaty ending the war and subsequent border adjustments result in several Federation worlds within the zone being ceded to the Cardassians, and vice versa.
 Militant Federation colonists called the Maquis form a guerrilla militia to oppose the treaty and their new Cardassian administrators; they receive assistance from sympathetic Federation citizens, including several Starfleet officers, and from Bajoran veterans of the long Cardassian occupation of Bajor.
 The DMZ ceases to exist at the outbreak of the Dominion War in 2373; the Maquis are subsequently eliminated as a functional resistance group by a joint Cardassian-Dominion task force.